ctolan/ctolan.github.io/_posts/2018-10-08-PowerShell-Lambda.md

 PS > Publish-AWSPowerShellLambda -ScriptPath .\LambdaHello.ps1 -Name  HelloWorld -Region eu-west-1
 ```

-Once I removed the default credential leaving only the one I created with the correct Key and secret it worked!
+I removed the _default_ credential leaving only the one I created with the correct Key and secret it worked!

 ![PWSH Lambda Published Image]({{ site.url }}/images/PWSH-VSCode-3.PNG)